revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 > option is d)
 <details><summary> <b>Explanation</b> </summary>

-> The first print statement is not executed as if condition becames false.
-The 2nd and 3rd print statements are executed as if condition for both becomes true.
-Also last 'True' is always printed as it is not a part of if-else statements.
-Therefore, it will print "False", "True", "True" each in new line.
+> The first print statement is not executed as `if` condition becames false.
+The 2nd and 3rd print statements are executed as `if` condition for both becomes true.
+Also last `True` is always printed as it is not a part of `if-else` statements.
+Therefore, it will print `False`, `True`, `True` each in new line.
 Hence option d) is correct.
   </details>
   </details>